fazeelgm/UCB_ML_AI_PracticalApp_III/README.md

 * SciKit-learn DecisionTreeClassifier [Link to full tree](images/decision_tree.png)
 * Dtreeviz Library [Link to full tree](images/decision_dtreeviz.svg)

-Here we show full decision tree from our optimized model, as we well as the prediction path for the individual 4,058th sample from our dataset that the model used to classify it as a Success (`yes`):
+Here we show the partial decision tree from our optimized model, as we well as the prediction path for the individual 4,058th sample from our dataset that the model used to classify it as a Success (`yes`):
 ```
 0.29 <= age
 0.5 <= month